 On the other hand, he said, investments in assets including small and medium-sized businesses allow them to participate in the upside.

-Woods said owning firms that make everyday goods may not be sexy, but he believes it can be with the right investors.
+Woods said owning firms that make everyday goods may not be sexy, but he believes it can be.

-"Let Tracy McGrady or James Harden or Steph Curry own a company that's making doorknobs.
-Or let's say LeBron James and Dwyane Wade or Derrick Rose own a manufacturing plant doing nutraceutical products, I guarantee you people will notice."
+"Let Tracy McGrady or James Harden or Steph Curry own a company that's making doornobs.
+Or let's say LeBron James and D'wayne Wade or Derrick Rose own a manufacturing plant doing nutraceutical products, I guarantee you people will notice."